yellobyte/ESP32-DevBoards-Getting-Started/boards/YD-ESP32-S3(VCC-GND.COM)/Readme.md

 The PlatformIO builder scripts (*.json) for modules containing ESP32-S3/C3 should already define the build flag ARDUINO_USB_MODE=1.
 It disables the USB-OTG mode.
 If not (or you want to override it) you can (re-)define it in your platformio.ini control file.
 Normally you don't have to worry about it.

-Serial output can be directed to USB1 or USB2.
+Serial output generated with Serial.print() can be directed to USB1 or USB2.
 A single build flag in platformio.ini defines the USB port it goes to:
 - **ARDUINO_USB_CDC_ON_BOOT=0**, serial output --> USB1
 - **ARDUINO_USB_CDC_ON_BOOT=1**, serial output --> USB2